PavlosMak/MultiDimensionalKNN/README.md

 # MultiDimensionalKNN
 A k-nearest neighbours classifier that can operate on multidimensional data.
-It is created from scratch so no external modules needed.
+It is created from scratch so no external modules are needed.

 ## How to use the classifier ##
 You can find the following code in the [example.py](./example.py) file.